Vangelis (wrestler)

-Vangelis (sometimes spelled Vangellys; born September 7, 1981) is the ring name of a Mexican luchador (or professional wrestler) known for his work for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+Vangelis (sometimes spelled Vangellys; born September 7, 1981) is the ring name of a Mexican professional wrestler, known for his work for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 He portrays a rudo ("bad guy") wrestling character.
-He has formerly worked for AAA in Mexico, Dragon Gate in Japan and extensively on the Mexican independent circuit.
+He has formerly worked for Lucha Libre AAA World Wide (AAA) in Mexico, Dragon Gate in Japan and extensively on the Mexican independent circuit.
 Vangelis is the winner of the 2013 En Busca de un Ídolo tournament and a former holder of the Mexican National Light Heavyweight Championship.

 Professional wrestling career

 Vangelis trained under El Torero, Dick Angelo and Huracán González, before making his professional wrestling debut in 1999.

 AAA (1999–2004, 2006)

 He quickly began working for AAA, training at their school while only occasionally wrestling on their television shows.
 Vangelis was teamed up with Jimmy Boy and Billy to form a boy band inspired group called Los Spice Boys.
 At Triplemanía VII, Jimmy Boy, Billy and Vangelis defeated Los Payasos (Coco Amarillo, Coco Rojo and Coco Verde) in one of the undercard matches.
 At the 2000 Guerra de Titanes event Los Spice Boys lost to Los Vatos Locos (Espiritu, Nygma, Picudo and Silver Cat).
 In 2001, Vangelis was given a new ring character, that of a Nazi soldier, complete with swastika armband and the Nazi salute that naturally made him a rudo, a heel or "bad guy" character.
 Vangelis formed a group known as Los Warriors along with Kevin (a sailor), Brandon (an Aztec warrior) and Uri (a viking), although Uri only worked with the group for a few months.
 Los Warriors had a long running storyline feud against Los Barrio Boys, former partners Billy Boy and Alan (Jimmy Boy using a new name) as well as Decnis.
 The feud between the two factions saw Vangelis win his first ever Luchas de Apuestas, or bet match, when he defeated Alan in a Steel cage match that involved all members of Los Warriors and Los Barrio Boys.

 In 2005, Vangelis traveled to Japan to work for an extended period of time in the Japanese Dragon Gate promotion.
 While in Japan, he often wrestled against the comedy duo known as "The Florida Brothers" (Michael Iwasa and Daniel Mishima) as well as competing in the 2005 "Survival Gate" battle royal, won by Susumu Yokosuka.
 He returned to Mexico and AAA in 2006 where he was given a masked character as part of Los Espantapájaros ("The Scarecrows").
 As the three Espantapájaros all wore identical masks and outfits, it was never completely verified if he worked as Espantapájaros I or Espantapájaros III for those matches.
 He would later leave AAA and work on the Mexican independent circuit, including El Dandy's short lived ENSEMA wrestling promotion.
 During his stint with ENSEMA, he seemingly won the Mexican National Light Heavyweight Championship from El Dandy.
 However, no records were ever found of the show where the match took place, making it possible that the title was bought by Vangelis instead.